Flags of British India: History

 Ideas for a flag for areas under British India were initially imperial ones, rather than nationalist ones.
-After the Indian Rebellion of 1857 and the later establishment of the British Raj, a representative symbol of the new government was pending.
-Various designs were proposed for the first Star of India flag in 1863, keeping similar flag designs adopted in other British colonies such as Canada and Australia, combining symbols of Imperial authority such as the Union Jack, the royal crown, with symbols specific to the colony in question.
+After the Indian Rebellion of 1857 and the later establishment of the British Indian Empire, a representative symbol of the new government was pending.
+Various designs were proposed for the first Star of India flag in 1863, keeping similar flag designs adopted in other British colonies such as Canada and Australia, combining symbols of Imperial authority such as the Union Jack and the royal crown with symbols specific to the colony in question.